romnn/cookiecutter-go/README.rst

 * Start coding!

   $ go build <your-package>
+  $ invoke run -- --name Roman  # When building a tool or both
   $ pre-commit run --all-files

 * Release new versions of your package by pushing a new tag to master::